Saturday, November 28, 2009

 In addition Democratic Senator Russ Feingold and Republican Senator John McCain issued a joint statement calling for sweeping reforms for the Corps in the wake of the ruling.

-“American taxpayers cannot wait for another natural disaster like Katrina before we act to improve the safety and security of Corps projects,”
+“American taxpayers cannot wait for another natural disaster like Katrina before we act to improve the safety and security of Corps projects,” the statement said.

 ~Also~"NOLA's watershed moment: A judge confirms that the Army Corps let the city down"

-Duvall thunders in his opinion.
+"The callous and/or myopic approach of the Corps to the obvious deleterious nature of the MR-GO is beyond understanding," Duvall thunders in his opinion.
 "The Corps not only knew, but admitted by 1988, that the MR-GO threatened human life, and yet it did not act in time to prevent the catastrophic disaster that ensued with the onslaught of Hurricane Katrina."

 He concludes: "The Corps' lassitude and failure to fulfill its duties resulted in a catastrophic loss of human life and property in unprecedented proportions.
 The Corps' negligence resulted in the wasting of millions of dollars in flood protection measures and billions of dollars in congressional outlays to help this region recover from such a catastrophe."